ord4/isp-term-project/docs/report.md

 representation of all the information that needs to be given out in an easily digestable manner.

-This allows planning commitees tohave a tool to create an itenerary for their events where the most basic information is readily available.
+This allows planning commitees to have a tool to create an itenerary for their events where the most basic information is readily available.
 If a user wants more information then are then able to either mouse over or click on the event on the timeline